2KAbhishek/tmux-tilit/DOCS.md

 The plugin has been verified to work on `tmux` v1.9, v2.6, v2.7, v2.9, and v3.0.
 Some features are only available on newer versions of `tmux` (currently v2.7+), but I hope to provide at least basic support for most `tmux` versions in active use.
-If you encounter any problems, please file an issue and I'll try to look into it.
+If you encounter any problems, please file an issue, and I'll try to look into it.

 [1]: https://i3wm.org/docs/refcard.html
 [6]: https://github.com/tmux/tmux/wiki/Getting-Started